thurn/violet/equipment.md

 - Ring.
 Gold ring, imprinted with sumbols representing the five energy types.
 Resistance against all types of energy.
 - Ring.
 Featureless, clear glass ring.
 Become invisible for 2 rounds.
 - Ring.
 Seven small half-spheres, rising from the shining reflective surface of this golden ring.
 Glows when worn by a good creature.
 On enemy critical hitting you, arc of divin eenergy damages them 3x per day.
-- Each Ring.
+- Ring.
 Set of black iron rings, set with smooth pieces of jet all around the bend.
 Wear as a set, sheathe you in a field of magic force that gives and AC armor bonus, damages people who touch you, your unarmed strike deals extra damage.
+- Robe.
+Mystical sigils line the hems, bulky, thick-shouldered robe.
+Miniscule gems adorn the cuffs, collar, and hems.
+AC bonus.
+Attuned to a school of magic, caster level bonus for that school
+- Robe.
+Coal colored, crimson stiched runs.
+Runds run around the bottom, up the length, meandering lines, mixture of arcane formulas and praises to fire.
+Faint odor of brimstone, gentle warmth surrounds it.
+AC bonus.
+Activate to create four fire orbs to spring from the sleeves.
+Light, fire resistance, attack with orbs.
+- Robe.
+Depth, as if gazing into a portal between worlds, vague behemoths move at the limits of your vision.
+Intensifies connections to other planes.
+Sacrified a prepared spell to summon a monster.
+- Rob.
+Image of a solar eclipse, blazing corona, heavy red robe.
+React to attacks with a burst of magical power.
+3x sacrifice a spell, damage your attacker when you get attacked.
+- Bots.
+Heavy leather, solid iron plating on toes and ankles.
+Smoky crystal shard set into the back of each, above the heel.
+Bonus to resisting bull rushes and trips, activate to ignore difficult terrain.
+- Tunic - Vest.
+Slick-looking black vest, supple, well-worked leather.
+Buttons are carved of dull black glass, seem to absord light.
+Good at hiding and moving silently, extra damage when sneak attacking.
+- Belt.
+Cincture. red silk sash, feather-light, set with a large ruby cabochon, surrounded by embroidered silver circle.
+Protection from effects that change your shape.
+- Boots - Sandals.
+Lightweight, soled with tanned cheetah hide, straps made from braided sinet.
+Activate for bonus to movement speed.
+- Amulet.
+Adamantine necklack, scarab of adamantine, polished to a mirrorlike sheen.
+Brief but complete protection from all damage.
+Activate to ignore all damage for 1 round.
+Must wear for 24 hours before can be used.
+- Amulet.
+Solid gold scarab, obsidian chips for eyes.
+Glyphs of protection and health carved into carapace.
+Button at the base makes legs clench or release, allowing it to be worn as a cloak clasp or decorative jewelry.
+If you drop below 0 HP, automatically stabilizes you.
+If you drop below -10, you reset to -1, crumbles into dust.
+- Amulet.
+Battered pouch of rough burlap, dangles from a tattered cord.
+Strong aroma of herbs and vegetable decay.
+Makes you invisible to scent, protects you from stench effects.
+- Headwear - Headband.
+Tattered strip of cloth, strangely resilient, elven runs appear along its length.
+Spot bonus all the time, spend charges to get darkvision, see invisible creatures, or get true seeing.